Media ecology: New media

 The Journal of Communication Inquiry elaborates on media ecology being utilized in correlation to the dark web social networks, DWSNs.
 Madouh and Kwon, the two authors of the article "Evolving in the Shadows: A Media Ecology Study of Dark Web Social Networks" first mentions that the dark web is where secret data is being exchanged between people.
 One major aspect of the dark web is illegal political activism.
 They do this by exchanging communication.
 The two authors mention that the DWSN's, the Dark Web Social Networks, are a media environment of their own.
 By implementing the concept of DWSN's, the multiple medias grow.
 Multiple social medias exist together.
 Building off of media ecology, these two aspects go into depth with digital communication and its environments.
 DWSNs are inhabitants of the dark web and have used it as a place to communicate.
 One way it correlates to media ecology is that the dark web, including the accessible internet, have both changed as living beings.
 One large DWSN is The Hub.
 They have used the dark web to use secret technology that is utilized to get into the DWSN, including others like it.
 The main point is that DWSNs cannot have zero exposure to the accessible internet.
 This is because of ecological forces.

-Nair along with several author authors of a Heliyon article mention the Dark Web is generally an environment for top-secret activities.
+Nair along with several other authors of a Heliyon article mention the Dark Web is generally an environment for top-secret activities.
 It "...can be accessed only through specialized computer software and used for illegal activities such as cybercrime, drug trafficking and exploitation."
 Modern technology allows dark web users to carry out these activities anonymously.
 The Dark Web is also "...an intrinsic part of the deep web..."
 The platform formerly had a decent role.
 It was initially used for military personnel to speak to one another; however, there is a dark side.
 Completely eliminating the dark web's routes is impossible.
 However, most studies have their concentration on establishing techniques and methods to find disturbing and criminal actions, including cyber threat intelligence.
 A dangerous way of the Dark Web being utilized is COVID-19.

 Heliyon declares COVID-19 has caused mass fear and anxiety and, along with it, more activity on the Dark Web.
 The Dark Web has accessed prohibited goods and services and, especially, information about vaccines.
 They were also traded illegally.
 When the amounts of vaccines were running short, the Dark Web ended up making them available to the public.
 This shows the Dark Web is manipulative.
 It can be used for good deeds, such as military communication.
 However, it has the capability to dodge the law.
 Research is still being done on how to detect all of the criminal activity on the Dark Web.